stratux/stratux-setup/README.md

 clean-up said items.

 - requires an ethernet connection
-- if you use a lite image (e.g. Raspbian Jessie Lite) you'll need to increase its size
 - for RPi3, there are two parts in the stratux-setup.sh file that will (most likely) need to change, the RPi2 specific hostapd installation, see below.